windwp/windline.nvim/README.md

 ```

-We offfer an builtin animation color library for stausline.
+We offer an built-in animation color library for statusline.
 I know it is not useful but why not :).
 It is not loaded if you don't use animation.